30x/enrober/README.md

 An environment consists of a kubernetes namespace and our specific secrets associated with it.
 Each environment comes with a `routing` secret that contains two key-value pairs, a `public-api-key` and a `private-api-key`.
 These are for use with the [k8s-pods-ingress](https://github.com/30x/k8s-pods-ingress) to allow for secure communication with pods from inside and outside of the kubernetes cluster.

+##Apigee Specific Annotations

+####Environments

+When created environments can accept an array of valid host names to accept traffic from.
+This array is represented on the namespace object as a space delimited annotation.
+The individual values must be either a valid IP address or valid host name.

+####Deployments

+When created deployments can accept a `publicHosts` value, a `privateHosts` value or both.
+These values are for use with the [k8s-pods-ingress](https://github.com/30x/k8s-pods-ingress) and are the host name where the deployment can be reached.
+These values are stored as annotations on the deployed pods.

+####Pod Template Specs

+When they are provided to the deployments endpoint pod template specs must have several Apigee specific labels and annotations.

+**Labels:**
+For pods to be recognized by the [k8s-pods-ingress](https://github.com/30x/k8s-pods-ingress) they must have a label named `"routable"` with a value of `"true"`.

+**Annotations:**
+For pods to be properly routed by the [k8s-pods-ingress](https://github.com/30x/k8s-pods-ingress) they must have a `"publicPaths"` and/or `"privatePaths"` annotation where the value is of the form `{PORT}:{PATH}`.
+You may have multiple space delimited `{PORT}:{PATH}` combinations on each annotation.

 ##Usage

 > This assumes you are running the server locally, it is accessible at localhost:9000, and your kubernetes cluster is exposed with `kubectl proxy --port=8080`